LittleBangTheory/HTTP-Server/server/README.md

 ## Architecture

+* The server hosts two sites : master-site and hidden-site.
   * If no host specified in HTTP/1.0, the default host (master-site) is used.
 * If the "/" target is asked, the target is changed to "/index.html".
 * The server supports GET, HEAD, and POST requests
 * The server supports percent encoding.
 * The server supports dot segment removal.
+* The sever supports any media type, plus TXT, HTML, CSS, and JS files.

 ## Limitations

 * The server can't send a 501 (Unauthorized method) error, because there are no unauthorized methods, only unimplemented ones.
 * The server can't handle chunked transfer encoding for now.
 It can't send a stream, and is limited to sending large files as a whole.
+* The server doesn't use any PHP for now.

 # Tests